It’s a nasty disease that got all the organic tomato growers in our area last summer. It gets every last plant.

 Mix 1 part skim milk and 9 parts water and apply with a hand-held squirt bottle to the point of run-off in the early part of the summer to discourage diseases from getting started.

-You can also use the Tomato Blight Buster recipe when planting your tomatoes.
+You can also take steps to prevent blight when planting your tomatoes.

 Prevent Blight for Next Year’s Tomatoes!